Fire Management Assistance Grant

 Length and Time Phasing of Assistance

 There are two time-related periods.
-The first is the incident period which is the time interval during which a declared fire occurs.
-Generally costs must be incurred during the incident period to be eligible for assistance.
-The incident period varies from a week to more than a month depending on the severity of the declared fire.
-The second time interval is the Period of Performance.
-Grant funds are normally available for three years following a fire management assistance grant declaration with time extensions possible.
-This Period of Performance is stated in the SF-424 Application for Federal Assistance.
+The first is the incident period, which is the time interval during which a declared fire occurs and is actively burning.
+Generally, costs must be incurred during the incident period to be eligible for assistance.
+The incident period varies from several days to more than a month depending on the severity and duration of the declared fire.
+The second time interval is the period of performance.
+Grant funds are normally available for a period of three years following a fire management assistance grant declaration with time extensions possible.
+The period of performance is stated in the FEMA-State/Tribal/Territorial Agreement and the SF-424 Application for Federal Assistance.
+Method of awarding/releasing assistance: Reimbursement for State grant costs is accomplished via the U.S. Department of Health and Human Services Payment Management System in compliance with 2 C.F.R. § 200.305 and U.S. Treasury 31 C.F.R.
+Part 205, Cash Management Improvement Act.
+Recipients and subrecipients prepare and submit Project Worksheets that document costs associated with fire suppression activities.
+Cost eligibility information is provided in 44 C.F.R.
+Part 204 and the Fire Management Assistance Grant Program Guide.
 Reimbursement for State grant costs is accomplished via the U.S. Department of Health and Human Services SMARTLINK system in compliance with 2 CFR 200.305 and U.S. Treasury 31 CFR part 205, Cash Management Improvement Act.
 Recipients and subrecipients prepare and submit Project Worksheets that document costs associated with fire suppression activities and costs associated.
 Cost eligibility information is provided in 44 CFR part 204 and the Fire Management Assistance Grant Program Guide.

 Who do I contact about this opportunity?